Napoleon Bonaparte

 Like many high-IQ individuals, Napoleon suffered from the trap of overconfidence.

-- Confirmation Bias: In his later years, particularly during the invasion of Russia, he began to ignore data that contradicted his “master plan.”
-His belief in his own genius became a liability, leading to strategic overreach.
-This serves as a reminder that high IQ does not immunize one against Cognitive Bias.
+- Confirmation Bias: In his later years, particularly during the invasion of Russia in 1812, he began to ignore data that contradicted his assumptions.
+He expected Russia to capitulate after the fall of Moscow; instead, the Russians burned their own capital and waited.
+His belief in his own genius became a liability, leading to strategic overreach that destroyed his Grande Armée.

 Conclusion: The Executive Genius